What is a decree absolute? Step-by-step guide

 How much does a decree absolute cost and how to get a copy?

-The divorce process above usually takes around four months to complete if you aren't applying for a financial remedy order.
-If you’re unsure about any of the above, get in touch as one of our experts will be happy to talk you through the process.
+The divorce process above usually takes around four months to complete if you aren't applying for a financial remedy order, also known as a consent order.
+If you’re unsure about any of the above, get in touch, as one of our experts will be happy to talk you through the process.

 What does decree absolute mean?

-This is the final part of the divorce process and once you receive your decree absolute certificate from the court, your divorce is complete.
+This is the final part of the divorce process.
+Once you receive your decree absolute certificate from the court, your divorce is complete.

 How does decree absolute work?